Tewr/BlazorFileReader/README.md

 Blazor is an ~~experimental~~ preview project, not ready for production use.
 Just as Blazor API frequently has breaking changes, so does the API of this library.

 ### Version notes

+Version ```0.12.0``` adds support for sdk ```3.0.0-preview6.19307.2```, and several issues are resolved with this release, notably meticulous setup and issues with buffer size for server-side projects.
+Also, the Wasm helper package has been deprecated.

 Version ```0.11.0``` adds support for sdk ```3.0.0-preview5-19227-01```.
 It also introduces a tiny feature: The ```IFileReaderRef.ClearValue()``` method, used to clear the value of a referenced file input.
 Also, fixes a bug in Edge and a package issue.